-When the knight in shining armor comes riding how’s one to know that he’s concealing a sword.
-That is the way I feel about the StreetEasy Premier agent program once a promising platform to generate leads and advocate for buyer’s agency, or at least that’s what it seemed.
-In a previous blog post titled ” A Premium StreetEasy Buyers Program,” we praised the launch of the product, in hindsight our positive view may have been premature.
+When the knight in shining armor comes riding, how’s one to know that he’s concealing a sword.
+That is the way I feel about the StreetEasy Premier agent program once a promising platform to generate leads and advocate for the buyer’s agency, or at least that’s what it seemed.
+In a previous blog post titled ” StreetEasy Premier Agent,” we praised the launch of the product; in hindsight, our positive view may have been premature.

-Rolling out a product on StreetEasy and charging real estate agents premium prices is just unacceptable when your platform is essentially in Beta in NYC although used nationally on Zillow.
-Zillow unable to achieve critical mass in New York acquired StreetEasy in 2013 and since has enjoyed a stronghold on the New York City market, at least until now.
+Rolling out a product on StreetEasy and charging real estate agents premium prices is just unacceptable when your platform is essentially in Beta in NYC, although used nationally on Zillow.
+Zillow unable to achieve critical mass in New York acquired StreetEasy in 2013 and since has enjoyed a stronghold on the New York City market at least until now.

 One would think StreetEasy would do everything in their power to listen to the feedback that not only I have provided, but many other reputable agents have as well.
 Despite our efforts, all seem to have fallen on deaf ears.
-I have spoken with account executives and managers who initially were all ears, yet StreetEasy continues to demonstrate they are unwilling to consider at least any ideas and much-needed improvements that would create a positive community and experience for all, and yes, they would still likely hit their quarterly numbers by doing so.
-The most annoying and important point is that the platform preaches the good but falls short on execution.
+I have spoken with account executives and managers who initially were all ears.
+Yet, StreetEasy continues to demonstrate they are unwilling to consider at least any ideas and much-needed improvements that would create a positive community and experience for all, and yes, they would still likely hit their quarterly numbers by doing so.
+The most annoying and essential point is that the platform preaches the good but falls short on execution.

-Educate instead of deceiving Buyers
+Educate instead of deceiving BuyersEducate instead of deceiving Buyers

 Incorporate a short animation, video, or brief paragraph positioned clearly on the contact module educating the buyer they are reaching out to a buyer’s agent.

 Difficult to imagine this would be complicated for a company that has access to some of the industry’s best engineers and marketers.
-A simple solution would be to title the tab “Buyer’s Agent Info.”
+A simple solution would be to title the tab, “Buyer’s Agent Info.”

 Why is this so hard?
 Why advocate for buyers then turn your back on them with a lack of transparency on whom they are contacting about a listing at the same time.
-Perhaps the people behind the premier agent program think it will hurt the funnel and slow lead flow hurting their bottom line.
+Perhaps the people behind the premier agent program think it will hurt the funnel and slow lead flow; hurting their bottom line.

 Buyers should have a clearly labeled choice to be represented or not at the very least know who they are contacting.
-I believe all should be with an experienced agent (and I may be biased being a buyer’s agent) but if they choose to go it alone this deception creates confusion, and the buyer is mistreated from the moment they begin their home search on the platform.
-This alone in time could cause consumer backlash as well adding to headaches for listing agents and agents participating in the program alike.
+I believe all should be with an experienced agent (and I may be biased being a buyer’s agent), but if they choose to go it alone this deception creates confusion, and the buyer is mistreated; from the moment they begin their home search on the platform.
+This alone in time could cause consumer backlash as well as adding to headaches for listing agents and agents participating in the program alike.

-The default consumer platform was once The New York Times real estate section and with the recent announcement that The New York Real Estate Board (REBNY) is now going to distribute the RLS feed ( MLS for NY) to the Times perhaps they will restore their former glory and monetize a community for both Sellers and Buyers.
+The default consumer platform was once The New York Times real estate section; the recent announcement that The New York Real Estate Board (REBNY) is now going to distribute the RLS feed ( MLS for NY) to the Times perhaps they will restore their former glory and monetize a community for both Sellers and Buyers.
 Or will StreetEasy finally play fair and make urgent necessary enhancements to their new platform.